tejasmanohar/reddit-vagrant/README.md

 Usage
 -----

-* Copy `vagrant_config.yml.example` to `vagrant_config.yml`.
+* OPTIONAL, Copy `vagrant_config.yml.example` to `vagrant_config.yml`.
 Change values as necessary.
-    * Note: obsolete now, changed how things were done.
+    * Note: If you intend on having your source tree mounted from your host, copy vagrant_config.yml.devexample instead
+* Install vagrant
-* Install vagrant and virtualbox (or vmware and the provider, or whatever you prefer.)
+* Install your preferred vmware provider(VirtualBox, KVM, and VMWare are supported)
-* Run `vagrant up`
+  * VirtualBox - works out of the box, install VirtualBox on your host machine.
+  * KVM - `vagrant plugin install vagrant-kvm` (you'll also need libvirt-dev on your host).
+  * VMWare - `vagrant plugin install vagrant-vmware-fusion` (you'll also need vmware-fusion)
+  * NOTE - You will also need to choose the appropriate box for a particular provider in your vagrant_config.yml.
+VirtualBox is default

+* OPTIONAL, but recommended.
+Install the cachier plugin for vagrant (`vagrant plugin install vagrant-cachier`).
+This will make future provisions MUCH faster.
-* Run `vagrant ssh` to ssh in
+* Run `vagrant up --provider=:provider`, wait for it to finish.
-* Run `/vagrant/bootstrap.sh` in your vm to install reddit, and then follow the output to add test data to the database (follow prompts in output.)
-* Visit `localhost:8080` and revel in your beautiful new reddit development environment.
+* Visit `localhost:8001` and revel in your beautiful new reddit development environment.

 Protips
 -------

-If on OSX, [sshfs](http://osxfuse.github.io/) works well for mounting the home folder if you want to edit more than just the home folder; for example, plugin development.
+* Read `vagrant_config.yml`.
+* Setting testData to false can speed up provisioning times dramatically.

 Q & A
 -----

-* Why use a config file?
+* Why use a config file? (vagrant_config.yml)
   * So your config isn't in git and you can change things willy-nilly.

 When Things Go Wrong
 --------------------

-Try a `vagrant reload --provision` if the install script didn't complete.
-If that doesn't fix it, as a last resorty ty a `vagrant destroy` and then a `vagrant up`.
+Try a `vagrant provision` if the install script didn't complete.
+If that doesn't fix it, as a last resort try a `vagrant destroy` and then a `vagrant up`.
 Sometimes packages don't download properly.